AndersenLab/CeNDR/base/static/content/news/2020-06-XX-Version-1.5.0.md

 * The variant data table has been removed from isotype pages.
 * The API has been removed.
 * A new [collaborators](/about/collaborators) page has been added.
+* Software and Methods have been moved to be per-release, as the pipeline is ever-evolving.